 Building a contact list is certainly the most important aspect of planning your email campaign.

-It is the quality of your contact list complemented with your campaign that determines the sales conversions.
+It is the quality of your contact list, complemented by your campaign, that determines the sales conversions.
 Hoteliers utilize a good contact list to generate leads and convert them into sales as well.

 In fact, if you don’t have a quality contact list in place, even with the best email marketing strategies and competent email marketing campaigns, you won’t see much result.